 What happens when you visit Taroko Gorge during typhoon months?
 We were there at the tail-end of typhoon season in late October, and thought we had escaped all typhoons that struck Taiwan that year.

 However, we weren’t prepared to be greatly inconvenienced by a typhoon that hit another country – Philippines.
 The rippling effect gave us a hard time when we were trying to explore the huge and rugged Taroko National Park.

 Remember the rain that welcomed us on Day 1?
-Well, the tap was still on at 5am and it was a heavy downpour.
-Guess we had no choice but to delay our journey to Taroko Gorge.
-Hopefully, the rain would stop in time for our hike at Zhuilu Old Trail, which only opened to hikers till 10am.
+Well, the tap was still on at 5am on Day 2 and it was a heavy downpour.

 The rain eventually stopped at 7am and we quickly set off for our first breakfast in Hualien.
-Based on our airbnb host’s recommendation, we walked to 山東豆漿大王 (pronounced as Shandong Doujiang Dawang).
-This place opened early, at 6am.
+Based on our Airbnb host’s recommendation, we walked to 山東豆漿大王 (pronounced as Shandong Doujiang Dawang), a place that opened as early as 6am.

-We enjoyed our simple Taiwanese breakfast at Shandong DJDW (山東豆漿大王).
-Food we ordered included fried eggs, chives dumplings, hot biscuit with squid filling and meat biscuit.
-Of course, you have to order soya milk here because the name of this shop is loosely translated as “Shandong Soy Milk King”.
+We ordered fried eggs, chives dumplings, hot biscuit with squid filling and meat biscuit.
+Of course, we had to try the soya bean milk as the name of this shop is loosely translated as “Shandong Soy Milk King”.
 The cup size is really small as compared to what we get in Singapore.
 You may want to order a large cup if you are a soy milk lover.

-We also pack yam biscuit for takeaway in case we couldn’t find decent food in Taroko Gorge.
-The price came up to just NT169 for all that we’d ordered.
+Before we left, we packed some yam biscuits for takeaway in case we couldn’t find any decent food in Taroko Gorge.
+The total bill came up to just NT169 for all that we’ve ordered at 山東豆漿大王.